 Once Course, Two Degrees

 The course gives you the opportunity to qualify with two degrees by the end of this four-year programme.
-You’ll spend the first two years in DCU (including a work placement in Ireland) and the final two years at either Northeastern University in Boston, or the University of San Diego, California.
+You’ll spend the first two years in DCU (including a work placement in Ireland) and the final two years at Northeastern University in Boston.
 During this period you’ll do your second work placement at a leading US-based company.
-On graduating, you will receive degrees from both DCU and your US University.
+On graduating, you will receive degrees from both DCU and Northeastern University.

 For graduates of this degree, the world is your oyster, with international career opportunities in Ireland, the US and elsewhere.
 Graduates of the programme are currently working in areas such as Banking, Finance, and European Affairs.

-Global Business is a suite of dual-award degree programmes delivering a degree in Global Business from DCU Business School and an equivalent degree from a select
+Global Business is a suite of dual-award degree programmes delivering a degree in Global Business from DCU Business School and an equivalent degree from a selected world class Business School abroa

 Read more about Dr Damien Dupre